Mary Hobart

-Mary Hobart (1851–c.1930) was an American physician in Boston, Massachusetts in the late 19th and early 20th century.
-She specialized in obstetrics where she was known for her independence and resources.
+Mary Forrester Hobart (1851 – March 21, 1940) was an American physician who practiced in Boston, Massachusetts from 1884 until her retirement in 1915.
+She specialized in obstetrics and was known for her independence and resourcefulness.
 Her career had parallels with that of her great-great-grandmother, Martha Ballard; but Mary Hobart sought out the medical profession by her own ambition as an early entrant.
 Her service was due in part to caring for the poor in hospitals.

 Hobart chose to remain single for her entire life, since she could independently support herself.
-She practiced for 30 years in Boston before she decided to retire in Needham Heights, Massachusetts.
+She practiced for 31 years in Boston before retiring in Needham Heights, Massachusetts, where she lived until her death.

-Adolescence
+Early life and education

 Hobart was born in Boston in 1851.
 She trained at the Women's Medical College, of the New York Infirmary for Women and Children until 1884.
-The hospital was founded by Dr. Elizabeth Blackwell, the first woman to graduate from medical school in the United States.
-The opening of this school was due in part to many other medical schools closing down their doors to females.

-Martha Ballard's Diary
+Martha Ballard's diary

-By the time Hobart graduated from the Women's Medical College, her cousin Lucy Lambard Fessenden gathered her great-great-grandmother's historical diary for her great aunts to give to Mary.
+By the time Hobart graduated from the Women's Medical College, her cousin Lucy Lambard Fessenden gathered her great-great-grandmother, Martha Ballard's, historical diary for her great aunts to give to Mary.
 Though Mary is known to be a pioneer in medicine, her great-great-grandmother, Martha Ballard, is a late 18th-century housewife whose diary is the main source for the book, A Midwife’s Tale.
 Since Hobart was one of few to graduate from medical school in her family, it was only fitting to have a diary of medical importance passed down to her.
-Hobart was thirty-three when she received “a hopeless pile of loose unconsecutive pages”.
+Hobart was 33 when she received "a hopeless pile of loose unconsecutive pages".
 Her great aunts, Sarah Lambard and Hannah Lambard Walcott, decided it was best for Hobart to take care of the diary.
 She decided to donate the diary to the Maine State Library in 1930.
 In exchange of the donation, Hobart expected a transcript copy of the diary.
 She never received a full translation of the work, but Hobart was grateful for the parts she was given.